 1) I want my nose to look like Brad Pitt’s?
 Your nose is very specific to your face.
-Dr. Lopez’s goal with rhinoplasty is to create a nose that blends into your face and does not take attention away from the beauty of your eyes.
+Our goal with rhinoplasty is to create a nose that blends into your face and does not take attention away from the beauty of your eyes.
 Therefore, Brad Pitt’s nose may not look right on your face.
-Dr. Lopez will thoroughly evaluate your nose and discuss with you the your optimal rhinoplasty result..
+Dr. Lopez or Dr. Perro will thoroughly evaluate your nose and discuss with you the your optimal rhinoplasty result..

 2) I have a large hump on my nose, can that be fixed?
 The hump (convexity) on your nose is usually made of bone and cartilage.
 Dr. Lopez is able to lower both the cartilage and bone if necessary.
 Again, your nose must be in harmony with your face as well as the rest of your body.
 Tall individuals look better with a small convexity or straight profile rather than a scooped out appearance.
 Shorter individuals can look better with a bit of scoop to the nose.
 Men in general also look better with a bit of a convexity, i.e. the “Grecian Nose”.